Mole Control

 What To Look For

 The molehills will lead you to an active tunnel.
-Inspect these mole mounds with a probe by sticking the probe a couple of inches from the displaced dirt, if the probe gives no resistance in the soil, you’ve found your tunnel.
-Once you have found the tunnel it is time to apply treatment.
+Inspect these mole mounds with a probe by sticking the probe a couple of inches from the displaced dirt; if the probe gives no resistance in the soil, you’ve found your tunnel.
+Once you have found the tunnel, it is time to apply treatment.

 Treatment

 As prolific burrowers, these underground pests can easily evade treated areas and feast on other parts of your yard.
 We recommend first using Valar Plus Bifenthrin Granules and Mole & Vole Stopper Granular Repellent to eliminate their food source and keep them from traveling to other parts of your property to evade other products being used.
-Homeowners that are not seeking to harm moles infesting their property should only use these two products.
+Homeowners not seeking to harm moles infesting their property should only use these two products.

 Step 1: Eliminate Food Source